Let me just go out and say it:

 Deus Ex: Mankind Divided is the hottest macOS game right now.

-With a heavy focus on customization and providing different ways to tackle your objectives, Mankind Divided is one of the most engrossing shooters you can play on Mac.
+With a heavy focus on customization and providing different ways to tackle your objectives, Mankind Divided is one of the most top FPS games for Mac.

 And naturally, we all want to know what it takes to run such a demanding game.
 Feral Interactive added support for Metal 2, but will it be enough?